 I have worked in the University of Nottingham since 2010, being involved in research projects in the Department of Architecture and the Built Environment.
 These have been on technologies in either building energy demand or supply efficiency.

 Technologies I have researched include: insulation material and systems for building retrofit, renewable heat supply systems (including solar, CHP), and community based district heat systems.
 These have been provided by a range of funders including KTP, Carbon Trust, EU FP7, and InnovateUK.

-In addition to research I am also involved with delivery of lecture material, and supervision of dissertation projects of undergrad and post-grad students.
-I am also supervising a number of PhD students undertaking engineering based research projects.
-Finally my role involves the publication of conference and Journal Papers.
+In addition to research I am involved with delivery of lecture material, and supervision of dissertation projects of undergrad and post-grad students.
+I have also supervised PhD students undertaking engineering based research projects, and completed publication of conference and Journal Papers.

 - Building simulation;

 - Renewable energy technologies;

 - Building services engineering;